TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 - Log into ElephantSQL
 - Click "Create New Instance"
 - Set up a plan by giving it a name and select the "Tiny Turtle" plan.
-- Click "Select Region" and choose the appropriate data center (nearest by location)
+- Click "Select Region" and choose the appropriate data centre (nearest by location)
 - Click "Review"
 - Check all details and click "Create Instance"
 - Return to dashboard and click on the name of the newly created database instance